-Policies Library Target Search De ecision Visualiser >\$ Branch Manager Policies Components Details History Test $-<^0$ Trust Framework + 🖹 User cannot delete a Device resource Disabled 🗌 🚍 ₿ Policies 👻 💁 Global Decision Point e 1 Test Suite Token Validation Description API Reference PDP API Endpoint Policies User can only create Device resources Control actions for the User resource User cannot delete a Device resource Applies to Add definitions and targets, or drag from Components delete delete delete delete + Comparison + Named Condition Rules (1 total) Combining Algorithm Unless one decision is deny, the decision will be permit •
+Policies Library Target Search De ecision Visualiser 23 Branch Manager Policies Components Details History Test \sim Trust Framework • 🖹 User cannot delete a Device resource Disabled 🗌 🚍 ₿ Policies 🕆 🔄 Global Decision Point e 2 Test Suite Cobal Decision Point Token Validation Description API Reference PDP API Endpoint Policies User can only create Device resources Control actions for the User resource Applies to User cannot delete a Device resource Add definitions and targets, or drag from Components V delete + Comparison + Named Condition - Comparison - Ramed Condition Rules (1 total) Combining Marchine Helens and desiring is done the desiring will be example Combining Algorithm Unless one decision is deny, the decision will be permit

 - 7. Add a rule to deny the deletion of Device resources.

 - 1. Click + Add Rule.

 - 2. For the name, replace Untitled with If the SCIM resource type is Device, then deny.

 - 3. Set Effect to Deny.

 - 4. Click + Comparison.

 - 5. In the Select an Attribute list, select the SCIM2.resource.meta.resourceType attribute.

 - 6. In the second field, select Equals.

 - 7. In the third field, specify Devices as the constant.

 - 8. Add a statement to provide a custom message.

 - 1. Within the rule, click Show Statements.

 - 2. Click + next to Statements.

-- 3. Click + Add Statement → Denied Reason.
+- 3. Click + Add Statement > Denied Reason.

 - 4. For the name, specify denied-reason.

 - 5. Set Applies To to Deny.

 - 6. In the Payload field:

 - Remove